 Despite being a city-state, Singapore also includes more than 60 islets, although most of these are uninhabited.

-Its nearest neighbours are Malaysia to the north and Indonesia to the east, south and west.
+Its nearest neighbors are Malaysia to the north and Indonesia to the east, south and west.

 To explore this wonderful country and all that it has to offer, head for the coordinates of 1.3000° N, 103.8000° E.